heavymetalthings/FedOCCT/README.md

 Kitty is a GPU based terminal emulator (that I like to use in my tiling window manager, but that's another story)

 ## Installing the dependancies
+After downloading and extracting the files from the OCCT repository (https://github.com/Open-Cascade-SAS/OCCT), we can start looking at the dependancies.

+In the OCCT-X_X_X/dox/build, there's a file named building_occt.md In there are the instructions for building OCCT.

+But first, we have to provide the dependancies.

 ## Building OCCT